LawrenceWarren/KoMo2/README.md

 There is a button on the bar at the top of the screen which displays a green play symbol.
 Upon clicking this button, the program loaded will begin executing and the button will toggle to display a blue pause symbol.
 Upon pressing again, the program loaded will pauses execution and the button will toggle back to a green play symbol.

-The state of the button will change upon every click, alternating between pausing and playing, and the operation it performs will change similarly between commencing, pausing, and resuming execution.
+The state of the button will change upon every click, alternating between pausing and playing, and the operation it performs will change similarly between commencing, pausing, and resuming execution of the emulator.

 The commence, pause, and play buttons are only accessible when _KoMo2_ is in certain states, and can be executed using the shortcut **F5**.